gustavomelim/gmcchallengejobsity/README.md

 ### RabbitMQ
 The application contains a decoupled bot the gather stock prices per user request, so it relies on a message brokers named RabbitMQ (www.rabbitmq.com), to send messages asynchornous back to the user.

-The Host name ("Hostname") and the port ("Port") of RabbitMQ service must be configured at appsettings.json that is JobsityNetChallenge at directory.
+The Host name ("Hostname"), port ("Port"), username ("User") and password ("Password") of RabbitMQ service must be configured at appsettings.json that is JobsityNetChallenge at directory.

 The configuration keys are:
 "RabbitMq": {
-	"QueueName": "orders", //It is recommend that you do not change "RouteKey": "stockquote", //It is recommend that you do not change "Hostname": "localhost", //change to your rabbitmq service hostname or ip "Port": 5672 //change to your rabbitmq service port
+	"QueueName": "orders", //It is recommend that you do not change "RouteKey": "stockquote", //It is recommend that you do not change "Hostname": "amqps://XXXXX", //change to your rabbitmq service hostname or ip "Port": 5672 //change to your rabbitmq service port "User": "XXXXX", //change to your rabbitmq service username "Password": "XXXXX" //change to your rabbitmq service password }
-}

-For local development and tests I used a RabbitMQ docker container, install instructions can be found at https://www.rabbitmq.com/download.html

 ### LiteDb
 The aplication also relies on a database to save message history and user information, I choose to use a local serverless NoSQL database